simonhauck/MPI_NEAT/README.md

 ```
 The parameter "-s" indicates the seed for the environment.
 With the same seed, the same results are generated.
 To run
 the same example with the MPI implementation, use the following command.
 Note that the current directory must be the
 "src" folder.
-The parameter "-o" specifies in this case the mpi implementation indicates that the MPI implementation should be used.
+The parameter "-o" specifies in this case  that the MPI implementation should be used.
 The remaining components with the machinefile are identically to the other examples
 ```shell script
 mpiexec --machinefile ../machinefile.txt -n 40 $HOME/venv/neat_mpi_env/bin/python3 -m mpi4py.futures main.py xor -s 1 -o mpi
 ```
 The xor optimization problem is very simple and can be trained in a few seconds.
 Some more complex alternatives are the
-mountain car, pendulum, pole balancing and lunar lander challenge.
+mountain car, pendulum, pole balancing and lunar lander challenge of the OpenAI Gym.
 To start these environments use the following commands.
 ```shell script
 # Mountain Car
 mpiexec --machinefile ../machinefile.txt -n 1 $HOME/venv/neat_mpi_env/bin/python3 -m mpi4py.futures main.py mountain_car -s 1413 -o mpi